 - What credentials are offered by the school upon completion of its program of study?
-Have they any value?
-Many schools create attractive titles, such as Master Herbalist and so on, but these titles are meaningless and carry no weight legally or otherwise in the herbal field.
-Other schools offer degrees, such as a masters or doctorate, but they are not from an accredited institution.
+Many schools create attractive titles, such as Master Herbalist, but these are meaningless and carry no weight legally or otherwise in the herbal field.
+Other schools offer degrees, such as Masters or Doctorate, but the institution is not accredited for these.

 Will a student graduating from the Professional Herbalist Course be able to conduct a professional practice as an herbal consultant?

-The curriculum vitae of the East West Professional Herbalist Course has received positive recognition from some of the country's most distinguished herbalists, many of whom are directors of established schools and holistic institutions.
-The school has enrolled thousands of students from 36 countries, on every continent, and we have on file letters of appreciation and praise form many of our students who are presently incorporating the practice of herbology as a professional career, some of whom already are medical doctors, chiropractors, massage practitioners, hypnotherapists and acupuncturists to name a few, although most students are lay practitioners.
-Many of the graduates of the Professional Herbalist Course have obtained professional membership status in the American Herbalists Guild.
+The curriculum vitae of the East West Professional Herbalist Course has positive recognition from some of the country’s most distinguished herbalists, many of whom are directors of established schools and holistic institutions themselves.
+The school has enrolled thousands of students from 36 countries on every continent.
+We have on file letters of appreciation and praise from our graduates who are at present practicing herbology professionally.
+Some are also medical doctors, chiropractors, massage practitioners, hypnotherapists, or acupuncturists to name a few.
+Many have obtained professional membership status in the American Herbalists Guild.